Rafels/Assignment-2/Assignment2_s929574.md

 ```
 ##c)
-###Declare and implement a function CreateMatrix(...) that returns a pointer to an array of arrays of n × m floats.
+###Declare and implement a function CreateMatrix(...) that returns a pointer to an array of arrays of n Ã— m floats.

 ##d)
 ###Declare and implement a function Deletematrix(...) that takes and deletes this kind of matrix.